 - Domain user accounts are intended for use by services and are centrally managed by Active Directory.
 It’s possible to create a user account for a single service, or to share it across multiple services.
 However, with domain user accounts, you can only grant the privileges required by the service, and you need to reset passwords regularly.

 - Active Directory managed service accounts are similar to domain user accounts, but the password is reset regularly and automatically.
-With Active Directory managed service accounts, you can only assign one user account per computer, and each account can be used with multiple services on the computer.
+You can only assign one user account per computer, and each account can be used with multiple services on the computer.
 Alternately, you can create separate accounts for each service.

 The benefits of a managed service account include heightened security and ease of maintenance.
 Moreover, these accounts can run services on a computer with the possibility of connecting to network services as a specific user principal.
-However, it’s important to regularly audit these accounts, in addition to following Active Directory service account best practices to ensure security.
+However, it’s important to regularly audit these accounts and know some best practices to ensure security.

 Active Directory Service Accounts Best Practices

 - Keep access limited.
 Ensure you only allocate AD service accounts the minimum privileges they require for the tasks they need to carry out, and don’t give them any more access than is necessary.
 In many cases you can remove the functionality for remote access, terminal service login, internet access, and remote control rights.

 - Create service accounts from scratch.
 Don’t create service accounts in Active Directory by copying old ones, as you might accidentally be copying from a service account with much higher privileges than you need.
 This could lead to security issues and account misuse if you give someone an account with access to resources or information they shouldn’t be privy to.